markus-wa/convert-to-opus/README.md

   -thr COUNT, --threads COUNT
                         thread count for parallel processing -del, --del-removed
-                        delete converted opus files, which source files do not exist anymore
+                        delete converted opus files, for which source files do not exist anymore
   --opusenc-args OPUSENC_ARGS
                         arguments to pass to opusenc (see